Login

 Exceptionally well

-What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-Being located rurally, we didn’t have vege shops within walking distance however they noticed how involved we can become with our local community garden situation on the school property.
+What did your students find in your community that they hadn’t noticed before and what sparked that discovery? -

 Has this kit prompted any new food related initiatives within your school?
-No but we were able to bring new light to some initiatives that already exsist
+We are working with an outisde provider next term to address this issue.

 Helpful Report

 What are three words that describe the activities in this kit?
-Tasty, educational, healthy
+Community links, engaging

 How effective was the resource in fostering critical thinking about food waste issues?